alexhippo/oop_game/README.md

 - heading font was changed to "Bungee Shade" from Google Fonts
 - Phrase element "shakes" if player chooses the incorrect key
 - Life element "pulses" when life is lost
+- Phrase element has a "tada" animation when player guesses the phrase correctly.

 ## Getting started
 ### Downloading